Can you use a heat gun to burn wood

 Personal Injury Using a heat gun inappropriately can result in burns to the user or others nearby.

-See also Where to use heat gun
+See also How to remove clear coat from slate heat gun

 Conclusion